 The photos below illustrate mixing a batch of Strawberry Daiquiris.

 Step 2.
-Add to blender: rum, lemonade/limeade concentrate, fruit.
+Add to blender: rum, lemonade/limeade concentrate (or fresh citrus juice and sweetener), fruit.
 Blend until smooth.
 Add ice and blend again until smooth.
 Done!

 You can enjoy the daiquiris right away if you like.
 Just pour them into a glass and say "Cheers!"